Back to the Future II

-The project promotes enrollment and improves retention in formal education, for refugee and vulnerable children from local communities in Lebanon by supporting formal and non-formal activities as well as child protection activities for pre-school and school-aged children.
-The comprehensive and holistic approach allows to address the wellbeing of children and caregivers by integrating child protection into education and enhancing the learning environment by upgrading school buildings and strengthening the capacity of educational staff.
+The project promotes enrolment and improves retention in formal education, for refugee and vulnerable children from local communities in Lebanon by supporting formal and non-formal activities as well as child protection activities for pre-school and school-aged children.
+The comprehensive and holistic approach addresses the wellbeing of children and caregivers by integrating child protection in education and enhancing the learning environment by upgrading school buildings and strengthening the capacity of educational staff.

 - Output 4.
-National systems on Non-Formal Education are strengthened through information management system and advocacy and communication
+National systems of non-formal education are strengthened through the information management system and advocacy and communication

-Solid consortium architecture relying on expertise of partners; strong network of local CBOs as main implementing modality; established coordination with Ministry of Education and broader education sector in Lebanon.
+Solid consortium architecture relying on expertise of partners; strong network of local community-based organizations as main implementing modality; established coordination with Ministry of Education and broader education sector in Lebanon.

 Main activities of the Good Practice

-Non formal Education and transitioning to Distance Learning: Transitioning to remote learning was part of the efforts to ensure continuity in education, mitigating the negative impact of learning losses.
-Back To the Future (BTF) launched distance Community Based Early Childhood Education and Basic Literacy and Numeracy programs.
+Non formal education and transitioning to distance learning: Transitioning to remote learning was part of the effort to ensure continuity in education, mitigating the negative impact of learning losses.
+Back To the Future (BTF) launched distance community based early childhood education and basic literacy and numeracy programs.

-Integration of Child Protection into education programs: Focus on improving access to education and increasing the protective environment of children by adopting a holistic approach.
-Activities conducted to prevent harm have been designed to strengthen protective factors around the child using a socio ecological model approach to prevention.
+Integration of child protection in education programs: Focus on improving access to education and increasing the protective environment of children by adopting a holistic approach.
+Activities conducted to prevent harm have been designed to strengthen protective factors around the child using a socio-ecological approach to prevention.

-Teachers' professional development: Training, Coaching, and Mentoring; responding to the disruption of education services caused by COVID-19, several sets of capacity building sessions have been implemented to meet teachers’ needs in Distance and Blended learning approaches while ensuring access to relevant teaching resources.
+Teachers' professional development through training, coaching, and mentoring: Responding to the disruption of education services caused by COVID-19, several sets of capacity-building sessions have been implemented to meet teachers’ needs in distance and blended learning approaches while ensuring access to relevant teaching resources.

-Engagement of parents: In the education of their children and provision of the necessary skills for that purpose – training modules addressing parental engagement during distance learning since parents and caregivers are requested to play a complementary role to that of teachers.
+Engagement of parents: In the education of their children and provision of the necessary skills for that purpose, training modules address parental engagement in distance learning since parents and caregivers are requested to play a complementary role to that of teachers.

-Syria in my mind: Cultural heritage program implemented as extracurricular activity with the local NGO Biladi.
-Being uprooted from their homeland Syrian refugee children are away from their heritage.
+Syria in my mind: This cultural heritage program was implemented as an extracurricular activity with the local NGO Biladi.
+Being uprooted from their homeland, Syrian refugee children are away from the country of their heritage.
 The program has worked on reconstructing the positive image of their home country while trying to take the beneficiaries on a virtual trip to Syria.